konsaranto/needle/README.md

 **Needle was created for educational purposes.
 Stay away from illegal activities.**

 Needle assumes that you have python3 installed under /usr/bin/python3.
-It also needs the requests,sys,time,re modules
+It also needs the requests,sys,time,re modules.

 ## Usage